Treasures of the Natural World

 Time Out says

-Extraordinary treasures from London’s Natural History Museum are coming to Melbourne
+Extraordinary treasures from London’s Natural History Museum have landed in Melbourne

-Can’t make the trek to London to see the city’s most impressive museum?
-Don’t stress.
-Some of the Natural History Museum’s oldest, rarest and strangest items are in Melbourne from May 2020.
+We currently can't make it to London to see the city’s most impressive museum.
+But don’t stress.
+Some of the Natural History Museum’s oldest, rarest and strangest items now are in Melbourne.

 Treasures of the Natural World features 200+ items from the Natural History Museum’s enormous (and world-famous) collection.
 Every item holds some kind of significance within our understanding of the natural world.

-Treasures of the Natural World opens at Melbourne Museum on May 22.
+Treasures of the Natural World is now open at Melbourne Museum.
 Tickets are on sale right now.

 |Venue name:||Melbourne Museum|